kingamadej/To-Do-List-App/README.md

 - Paste all files from your clone to new App environment by replacing: <b> whole src folder and index.html file </b>
 - Run ```npm run dev``` and follow your localhost link to preview and work on app

+## Working on task
+- In your task on github choose "create a branch" and setup the name of your branch with your name and surname.
+Make sure you have "checkout locally" option selected.
+- In your local repository run ```git fetch origin ``` and ``` git checkout your-branch-name```
+- Edit whatever files you need to accomplish your task.

+## Commiting changes
+- Run ``` git status ``` to see modified and added files.
+- Run ```git add file-name``` ex. ```git add src/components/HelpPage.vue``` You can add ONLY FILES WITH OUR APP, not files with your environment!
+So you can update index.html and files that are only in your /src folder!
+- Run ``` git commit -m "Your commit short message"```
+- Run ```git push origin your-branch```, ex. ```git push origin kingamadej-home```
+- Then go to github repository and compare your changes to master branch.
+Select "Compare & Pull Request".
+Then select the branch you want to merge your changes to in the "base" section, and then the branch that contains your changes in the "compare" section.
+Usually "base" will be  master branch and "compere" will be the branch you worked on.
+- Select "Create pull request" and then create name and description.
+- Wait for Code Owner review to check and merge your changes.
+Do NOT click "Merge without waiting for requirements to be met (bypass branch protections)", otherwise we can lose our whole project.